TheJacksonLaboratory/voice-stream-io/README.md

 // The reader can have type Entity or a concrete class like 'Variant' if every line is the same type.
 StreamReader<Gene> reader = ReaderFactory.getReader(new ReaderRequest("Homo sapiens", new File(...));

-// Get a connector.
-The Reader will have a default connector in most cases or make your own Function<NamedEntity, Stream<Entity> connector = ... # e.g. GeneConnector  or reader.defaultConnector()
+// Optionally get a connector.
+The Reader will have a default connector in most cases or make your own Function<NamedEntity, Stream<Entity> connector = ... // e.g. GeneConnector  or reader.defaultConnector()

-// Create a filter, not all objects do we want perhaps Predicate<Gene> filter = g->"protein_coding".equalsIgnoreCase(g.getBioType());
+// Optionally create a filter, not all objects do we want perhaps Predicate<Gene> filter = g->"protein_coding".equalsIgnoreCase(g.getBioType());

-// When writing domain objects we can override delimiter per object or system wide:
+// When writing domain objects to csv we can override delimiter per object or system wide:
 System.setProperty("delimiter", ",");

 // For the sake of a demonstration, we pipe the gene to a CSV file.